-There are several easy and convenient ways offered to schedule your appointments.
-You may self-schedule or schedule by contacting the Administrative Assistant of the Office of Student Services and requesting an appointment.
+There are several easy and convenient ways to schedule your appointments.
+You may self-schedule using the "Schedule an Appointment" button below or schedule by contacting the Administrative Assistant of Student Services and requesting an appointment.

 For more information, see Scheduling an Appointment tab below.